Prinsphield/ILFPT/README.md

 ### Introduction

-ILFPT is in intergated framework designed for pedestrian tracking, especially in the surveillance videos.
+ILFPT is in integrated framework designed for pedestrian tracking, especially in the surveillance videos.

 ### Requirements